Civilizing Cyberspace: Understanding the Information Age

-Based on my work on Industrial Strength Computer Science, starting with the PP250, and the principles of the Lambda Calculus, these are my views on the future of digital society and the Information Age.
+To clarify my work on Industrial Strength Computer Science, starting in 1969 with the PP250, and the principles of the Lambda Calculus, my views on the future of digital society and the Information Age have become dystopian.
+Unless citizens rebel together, we will be forever slaves to digital dictators.

 Author & Motivation

-The Moment: On stage at SIGOPS '77, I first realised that the computer industry had abandoned the mathematically sound, secure architecture of science, exemplified by the Plessey System 250 (PP250), in favour of fast but fundamentally flawed "General-Purpose" binary computers.
-It was still the Cold War days of top-down, Cold War security led by a Mechanical Age view of warfare, and we were building a global civilisation for the everlasting Information Age on sand.
+The Moment: On stage at SIGOPS '77, in an argument with Butler Lampson, I realised that computer science had abandoned mathematically sound, secure computer science, exemplified by the Church-Turing Thesis and the Plessey System 250 (PP250), in favour of fast but fundamentally flawed "General-Purpose" binary computers.
+It was still the Cold War days of top-down, mechanical security led by the traditional view of warfare.
+But, in the fullness of time, we were building a global civilisation for the everlasting Information Age and World War III to be fought in global Cyberspace.

-Why Every Citizen: Because cybersecurity isn't about computers anymore; it's about civilisation.
-If the digital foundation crumbles, a democratic society goes with it.
-You cannot have a free society on enslaved hardware.
+Why does it matter?
+Because cybersecurity isn't about computers anymore; it's about civilisation.
+If the digital foundation crumbles, democratic nations go with it.
+You cannot build a democratic, free cybersociety on enslaved hardware.

-Evolution of Thinking: My focus shifted from the "how" of hardware (Microcode/architecture) to the "now" of survival.
-With the rise of AI, the flaws in binary computing are no longer just bugs—they are existential threats that enable "unspeakable and unstoppable" malware.
+Evolution of Thinking: My focus has shifted from the "how" of hardware (Microcode/architecture) to the "now" of survival.
+With the rise of AI, the flaws in binary computing are no longer just bugs—they are existential threats that enable "unspeakable and unstoppable" malware to hurt individuals, impede social progress, freeze industry, and turn democracy into surveillance dictatorships.

 Core Thesis & Big Ideas

-The General-Purpose Threat: A General-Purpose Computer is designed to execute any instruction given to it, good or bad.
-It has no conscience and no inherent security.
-It is an "open door" by design, whereas a secure machine should be a "vault" that requires a key for every action.
+Blind Trust: General-purpose computers are designed to immediately execute any instruction given to them, good or bad, without question.
+It has no conscience and no built-in security to stop theft and prevent malware.
+It is an "open door" design, whereas a secure computer should be a function-tight, data "vault" that requires a key for every "named" action.

-WWII Legacy: We are still using architecture designed for ballistics and code-breaking—tasks requires raw speed, not safety.
-We took a calculator designed for war and tried to build a global society on it, ignoring that it lacks the internal controls (capabilities) necessary for civil interactions.
+WWII Legacy: Instead, computers still use a mechanical architecture designed for ballistics and code-breaking—individual tasks that required raw speed—before these tasks were integrated and the world was interconnected in cyberspace.
+Today and forever, we have speed, but we lack digital security.
+We took a calculator designed for war in the Mechanical Age and tried to build a global Information Age society on it, ignoring the dangerous fact that it lacked the internal capacity for civil, lawful interactions.

-Digital Convergence: We are already past the brink.
-By connecting critical infrastructure to insecure General-Purpose machines, we weaponized our own conveniences.
-The damage is irreversible unless we swap the foundation.
+Digital Convergence: We are already at the brink.
+By connecting critical, national infrastructure to insecure General-Purpose machines, we weaponised our own discomfort and inconvenience.
+It is now a question of national survival.
+Until we switch the foundation, the damage is irreversible, and the future is dystopian.

 Cyber Democracy & Citizen Power

-Keys to Privacy: True privacy looks like holding a "Golden Token" (an immutable capability).
-If you have the key, you own the data, now, the "system" has the keys, meaning you own nothing.
+Keys to Privacy: True privacy is holding the "Golden Token" (an immutable capability) as a key to digital wealth.
+If you have the key, you own the data.
+Now, the "system" has all the keys, meaning you own nothing.
+The war of the world has moved to cyberspace, where hard work, inspiration, and democracy itself, which is driven by individuals, are lost.

 Control Surrendered: Most people think they are users; in reality, they are products.
-They have surrendered absolute power to the "superuser" privileges inherent in binary operating systems.
+They have surrendered absolute power to the "superuser" privileges and the surveillance system inherent in branded binary operating systems.

-Role of Government vs. Citizen: Citizens must demand Industrial Strength Computer Science as a consumer right—safety by design.
-Governments must stop funding insecure "legacy" tech and mandate liability for software that fails to protect the public.
+Government vs. Citizen: Citizens must demand Industrial Strength Computer Science as a consumer right—safety by design.
+Governments must stop funding insecure "legacy" hardware and mandate liability for software that fails to protect the public.

 Artificial Intelligence & Existential Risk

-Super-Intelligent Malware: It is a certainty on current hardware.
+Super-Intelligent Malware: It is a catastrophic certainty on current hardware.
 An AI doesn't need to be "conscious" to destroy us; it just needs to be efficient at exploiting the open memory of General-Purpose computers.
-We are totally unprepared because our defences are software patches, not hardware laws.
+We are totally unprepared because our defences are software patches, not physical laws.

-What Keeps You Up: The speed of the attack.
+What Keeps Me Up: The speed of the surprise attack.
 Automated AI malware can exploit the global namespace faster than any human can react.
-It is the "perfect storm" meeting the "perfect victim" (binary computers).
+It is the "perfect storm" meeting the "perfect victim."
+The binary computer cannot defend itself, so it cannot defend us in the next World War.

-The Singularity: It is inevitable, but its nature is our choice.
-On our current path, it is a catastrophe.
-If we switch to Church-Turing architectures (using the Lambda Calculus), we can constrain AI within mathematical bounds, making it a tool rather than a tyrant.
+The Singularity: It is inevitable, but its nature is our choice, or lack of it.
+On our current path, it is a cataclysm.
+However, by switching to Church-Turing architectures based on the Lambda Calculus, we can constrain AI within mathematical bounds, making it a tool instead of a tyrant.

-The Fundamental Difference: Today's systems rely on "permission" (software checks that can be bypassed).
-My solution depends on Capabilities (mathematical tokens).
-In a Church Machine, if you don't have the unforgeable ticket (the Golden Token), the system physically cannot act.
+The Fundamental Difference: Today's systems rely on "permission" (Orwellian software surveillance and event checks that can be bypassed).
+Scientific security depends on hard engineering facts as limited "Capabilities."
+These mathematical tokens are only distributed on a need-to-know basis.
+In a Church Meta-Machine, the unforgeable ticket (the Golden Token) enables the system to physically act.

-Global Change: It eliminates the losses over "cybersecurity."
-Trust becomes intrinsic to the instruction set (LOAD, SAVE, CALL, RETURN, CHANGE, SWITCH).
-You don't need antivirus software for a machine that cannot be infected.
+Global Change: It pays for itself by eliminating the financial losses over "cybersecurity."
+Trust becomes intrinsic to the Church-Meta-Machine instructions (LOAD, SAVE, CALL, RETURN, CHANGE, and SWITCH).
+You don't need antivirus software for a flawless mathematical machine that cannot be infected and produces no garbage.

-Tangible Benefits: The end of identity theft, the end of ransomware, and the elimination of passwords.
+Tangible Benefits: The end of identity theft, the end of Ransomware, and the elimination of chaos through traditional passwords.
 You carry your digital rights as unforgeable tokens.

 Ethics, Law & the Future of Society

 Law in the Electronic Age: Laws are now just words on paper.
-In the electronic age, code is the law.
-The hardware must enforce the user's legal rights.
-You cannot litigate against a millisecond-speed AI attack; you must block it architecturally.
+In the Information Age, code is the law, and the reason why digital dictators are so dangerous.
+So, the hardware must enforce a citizen's legal rights.
+You cannot litigate against a millisecond-speed AI attack; you must block it architecturally, by design.

-Ethical Responsibility: Engineers must stop optimising for speed and proptimisingtart optimising for safety and optimising.
-Continuing to deploy General-Purpose binary code is professional negligence.
+Ethical Responsibility: Ethics cannot be programmed or legislated.
+Engineers must stop optimising solely for speed and start prioritising safety.
+Continuing to deploy General-Purpose binary code is like the 737 MAX, and other dangerous products, professional negligence.
+It should be prosecuted by the Government.

 Personal Perspective & Closing Reflections

-Unsettling Reader Truth: That the device in their pocket is not their friend—it is a double agent working for whoever has the best exploit.
+Unsettling Truth: The device in your pocket is not your friend—it is a double agent working for whoever has the best programmed exploit.

-One Misconception: That software updates make you safe.
-You cannot patch a broken architecture.
-You cannot fix a foundation by painting the walls.
+Key Misconception: The software updates you make are work, but we cannot patch a broken architecture from decades ago, just like you cannot fix a foundation by painting the walls.

 Message to Leaders: Stop subsidising failure.
 Adopt Industrial Strength Computer Science.
-Move from "binary/von Neumann" chaos to "Church/Lambda" order.
+Move from "von Neumann's" binary chaos to "Alonzo Church's Lambda Calculus" for scientific order.

-Source of Hope: Maths exists and PP250 proved it works.
-We don't need to invent magic; we need to return to the correct path of capability-based computing.
+Source of Hope: The proof exists, and PP250 showed it works.
+We don't need to invent magic; we need to return to the correct, scientific path of capability-based computing.

 Comments